youriris/play-jsonpath/README.md

   - %: current node

 ### Usage
-For the following json document:
+For the following json document that I borrowed from [gatling]'s implementation:
 ```json
 { "store": {
     "book": [